 |Mabel's boudoir was French; the library decidedly English. photos by Gottscho-Schleisner, Inc. from the collection of the Museum of the City of New York|

 That same month the Fahnestocks hosted an elaborate reception and dance at the Ritz-Carlton to introduce daughter Ruth to society.
 Then, amidst the flurry of debutante entertainments, on the day following Christmas, Mabel hosted a "reception with dancing" for Alice Post.
-(The wedding of Harris to Alice would not come to pass, however.)

 In reporting on the engagement The New York Times had mentioned Eastover, saying it was where "Mr. Fahnestock Sr. keeps up his interest in the four-in-hand over the roads of the Berkshire Hills section."
 A four-in-hand was a carriage or coach pulled by a team of four well-trained horses.
 The Times was not the only newspaper which occasionally made note of Fahnestock's unusual hobby.